moderndatacompany/dataos.info/docs/quick_guides/exploring_lens_on_metis/index.md

     ![lens_table_details_metis.png](/quick_guides/exploring_lens_on_metis/lens_table_details_metis.png)

 3. Click on the lineage to understand its journey.
-You can view the source physical table that the logical table is derived from and the business view created using that logical table.
+This feature allows you to trace the complete path of each logical table and business view, starting from the source physical tables.
+You can follow how data from these physical tables is transformed and utilized to create downstream business views, offering a clear picture of data integration and its flow within the Lens.

     **Lineage of Logical Table defined in Lens**